rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

         If you'd like to learn about the vi text editor, [here's a handy tutorial](https://www.tutorialspoint.com/unix/unix-vi-editor.htm).

-* Basic knowledge about installing and running web services
+* Basic knowledge of installing and running web services

 ## Introduction

 Rocky Linux has many ways for you to set up a website.
 This is just one method, using Apache on a single server.
-The design of this method is for multiple servers on one piece of hardware, but it can also act as a base configuration for a single site server as well.
+The design of this method is for multiple servers on one piece of hardware, but it can also act as a base configuration for a single site server.

 Historical fact: This server setup appears to have started with Debian-based systems, but it is perfectly adaptable to any Linux operating system running Apache.